RafaelBroseghini/CommuniPy/README.md

 **See [Notes](#notes) as to why test cases may be commented out.**

 ## How it works:
-CommuniPy is a place to craft your Python skills and validate them with Unit testing.
+CommuniPy is a place to craft your Python skills and learn from a large community with valuable insights.
 * Implementation happens in the source file (strings.py) within each Folder (e.g. 'Strings).
 * After that, all you have to do is execute the test file.
 These have 'test_' at beginning of them.
 * If you pass all tests no error will be thrown.